oscapstone/osc2024/Lab4/hardcode/Readme.md

 ## Memory Reserve
 * Startup allocator is placed in kernel, which is already reserved.
 The buddy system is placed right after the kernel, can be reserved together.

-## TODO
-1. Check the usable memory by dtb
-2. Replace Memory Start, Total and Frame_count by dtb and dynamic allocate it instead of hardcode.